 Why are some afraid?
 They’re afraid of being exposed a fraud.
 Afraid that the carefully constructed internal sexuality they’ve created will crumble like a house of cards if challenged in any way.
 Afraid someone’s differentness somehow negates their own erotic choices.
 I think the foundations of the fear varies, but it’s all about fear.

-Happy, contended and confident people don’t dismiss others who are different if that differentness doesn’t directly hurt them.
+Happy, contented and confident people don’t dismiss others who are different if that differentness doesn’t directly hurt them.
 They simply observe and note.
 Maybe find something curious or fascinating, even if something doesn’t resonate with them.
 But they don’t lash out.
 They don’t cast aspersions.

 Leather people who are afraid, for whom fear is a motivating factor, are the only people who feel the need to castigate another kinky person for them simply being the kinky person that makes them happy.